MicrosoftDocs/defender-docs/defender-endpoint/ios-install.md

 - Web Protection and other features will be activated.

 > [!NOTE]
-> - Zero touch setup can take upto 5 mins to complete in the background.
+> - Zero touch setup can take up to 5 minutes to complete in the background.
-> - For supervised devices, admins can setup Zero touch onboarding with the new [ZeroTouch Control Filter Profile](#device-configuration-profile-control-filter).
+> - For supervised devices, admins can set up Zero touch onboarding with the [ZeroTouch Control Filter Profile](#device-configuration-profile-control-filter).
 Defender for Endpoint VPN Profile will not be installed on the device and Web protection will be provided by the Control Filter Profile.

 ### Auto-Onboarding of VPN profile (Simplified Onboarding)